 Work together with WIPO Secretariat on the identification of barriers that limit women’s participation in IP.

-To facilitate the implementation actions referred to in the previous paragraphs, WIPO Secretariat is requested to:
+To facilitate the implementation of the actions referred in the previous paragraphs, the WIPO Secretariat is requested to:

 Compile comparable and disaggregated international data on the gender of IP rights owners and creators.